anuragvvworkspace/anuragvvworkspace.github.io/content/learning_curves/machine_learning/bloomberg_tutes/revision1.md

 ###### Emperical Risk
 Since we do not know the probability of real entities, we can estimate and take a sample from the estimated model.
 Risk derived from such sample is called emperical risk.
+Since from STRONG LAW OF LARGE NUMBERS, Expeccted value = average of values in sample set, we have that
-* Emperical Risk R_hat = average of loss over sample.
+* Emperical Risk R_hat = average of loss over all samples.